 Here’s the primary connection between FHA loans and credit scores: A higher score can help a borrower qualify for all kinds of mortgage financing, including the FHA program.
 Additionally, borrowers with higher credit numbers tend to qualify for lower mortgage rates, which can be a money saver.

 Minimum Requirements for the Program

-The average credit score among FHA loan borrowers in Washington and Oregon was in the 670 range during the first part of 2018.
+The average credit score among FHA loan borrowers in Washington and Oregon was in the 670 range.
 But that’s not the minimum required score for this mortgage program.
 It’s just the statistical average based on all loans generated during that period.

 The minimum is significantly lower, and there are two numbers to be aware of here:

 - 500: According to current HUD guidelines, borrowers in Washington or Oregon who want to use an FHA loan must have a credit score of 500 or higher.
 That’s the minimum requirement for this particular mortgage program.

 - 580 or higher: Borrowers who want to take advantage of the low 3.5% down payment option must have a score of 580 or higher.
 Otherwise, they could be required to make a larger down payment.